luciodaou/raycast-where-is-my-cursor/README.md

-# Where is my Cursor
+# Where Is My Cursor

 Visual aid to find cursor, specially useful when utilizing more than 1 monitor.